 |ITSM has no defined lifecycle.||ITIL is a lifecycle-based approach.|

 Managing IT services in an organization will require people, processes, and the most important tools for managing IT services.
 Some of the generic tools used in ITSM are:

 Monitoring tools: To monitor the IT infrastructure (servers, networks, routers, computers, storage, etc) availability, capacity, performance, security issues, etc.

 Service desk tools: To log and manage the lifecycle of service desk calls.

 Backup and disaster recovery tools: To perform backup and recover data.

-Self service portal: To help the end users to request/ order services or IT components, to find information, to resolve issues, etc. Self help functionality acts as a front-end for end users to be defined offering different menus, screens, buttons, etc providing direct interface to request/ order services.
+Self-service portal: To help the end-users to request/ order services or IT components, to find information, to resolve issues, etc. Self-help functionality acts as a front-end for end-users to be defined offering different menus, screens, buttons, etc providing a direct interface to request/ order services.

-Content management systems: To store all the content of the IT service provider in various repositories like knowledge base, known errors, service catalogue, employee information, etc.
+Content management systems: To store all the content of the IT service provider in various repositories like knowledge base, known errors, service catalog, employee information, etc.